The gate was supposed to be routine.

 Too many teams in one room.

-The three rookie squads spread according to their assignment.
+The three rookie squads spread according to assignment.

 Michael's team took the west perimeter lane.